 Inchture Tramway

-Given that the tramway was really a horse-drawn railway, and was owned by a railway company, it is perhaps somewhat surprising that crews did not wear uniforms or carry insignia of any kind.
-Whether any of the companies which owned the line in the 19th Century (The Dundee and Perth Railway, 1848-1863; The Scottish Central Railway, 1863-1865: or the Caledonian Railway, 1865 onwards) is currently impossible to say, though it remains a possibility.
+Given that the tramway was really a horse-drawn railway, and was always owned by a railway company, it is perhaps somewhat surprising that conductors (at least) did not wear uniforms or carry insignia of any kind.
+Whether any of the companies which owned the line in the 19th Century (Dundee and Perth Railway, 1848-1863; Scottish Central Railway, 1863-1865: or the Caledonian Railway, 1865 onwards) issued the crew men with uniforms is impossible to say, thought it seems unlikely.

 For a brief history of the Inchture Tramway, see 'Tramways of the Tay Valley' by Alan W Brotchie (Dundee Museum and Art Gallery; 1965).